ryelle/grunt-wp-theme-check/README.md

 ## The "wp_theme_check" task

+### Requirements

+This grunt plugin requires [WP-CLI](http://wp-cli.org) and [this modified version of the Theme Check plugin](https://github.com/ryelle/theme-check).
+If you can run `wp theme review check <theme-name>`, you'll be able to use this plugin.

 ### Overview
 In your project's Gruntfile, add a section named `wp_theme_check` to the data object passed into `grunt.initConfig()`.